-The Child and Woman Abuse Studies Unit (CWASU) at London Metropolitan University is recognised as a centre of excellence, with an international reputation for research, evaluation, training and consultancy.
+The Child and Woman Abuse Studies Unit (CWASU) is recognised as a centre of excellence, with an international reputation for research, evaluation, training and consultancy.

-Events from the Child and Woman Abuse Studies Unit
+Events and seminars at the Child and Woman Abuse Studies Unit

 Investigating Britain’s biggest ever child sex scandal